iilegacyyii/iilegacyyii.github.io/_posts/2025-04-16-control-flow-hijacking-via-data-pointers.markdown

 Now that we have our target pointer (`combase.dll!__guard_check_icall_fptr`), we can start writing a proof of concept for this, for purposes of this post we will be weaponising it as process injection.
 The POC will have to perform the following:

 1. Locate the target pointer in memory of the current process
-2. Construct a shellcode stub to ensure clean, non-blocking execution of payload
+2. Construct a shellcode stub to ensure clean, non-blocking execution of the payload
-3. Write stub and shellcode to target process
+3. Write both stub and shellcode to target process
 4. Overwrite the pointer in the remote process

 ## Locating Pointers in Memory

 Thanks to our target binary being within `KnownDlls`, we can just locate the pointer in our own process, as it will be located at the same base address in our target process.

-The first step is to locate the base address of our target binary, for sake of a simple proof of concept we can simply use `LoadLibrary` to do so.
+The first step is to locate the base address of our target binary, since this is just a proof of concept, we can use `LoadLibrary` to do so.

 ```cpp
 HMODULE combase = LoadLibraryA("combase.dll");